SBelkaid/Python4Linguist/README.md

 Description
 ----------
-This is a school project containing a parser for KAF or NAF files in python.
+This is a school project containing script that parses KAF / NAF files in python.

 Installation
 -----------